 What is the sign up process?

 How will you encourage sign ups?

 There are a whole host of other questions to help design the specifics of your mentoring program, with a lot depending on the type of organisation and the objectives of the program.

-Try and be as detailed as possible here, and map out your whole program from start to finish.
+The trick is to try and be as detailed as possible here, and map out your whole mentoring program from start to finish.

 Step 3: Onboarding Mentors & Mentees

-A key challenge for mentor program organisers is doing all of the work above, and then getting low participation rates.
+A key challenge for mentoring program organisers is doing all of the work above, and then getting low participation rates.
 Mentoring programs can only scale if the promotion and onboarding is working effectively.

 How to attract people to your mentoring program:

 1. Communicate the benefits for mentors and mentees Don’t assume people will already know why they should care about mentoring.
 To drive interest you need to really highlight what’s in it for them.
 If you need a reminder, we have some killer statistics.

 2. Remove as many barriers to entry as possible People may not sign up to a mentoring program because of a lack of time, or a fear that it will double their workload, or that they won’t be able to commit.